Open Music Sessions

 We are open to all genres of music, and will be guided by the preferences of people attending.
 We are expecting the open music sessions to evolve to suit all community members who wish to attend them.

-Six community members came to this first Open Music Session led by Sarah Smith (see section on music facilitators).
+Six community members came to the first Open Music Session led by Sarah Smith (see section on music facilitators).
 We started with a rhythm warm up, and then practised a lovely piece of music called 'Farewell to Stromness' with fiddle, keyboards, guitar and tuba.
 We rounded it all up with a singing canon that Sarah had selected for us.

 We had a great mix of abilities and music backgrounds, and had fun making music!